q15928/q15928.github.io/_posts/2019-07-27-bqml-clustering.md

   ML.PREDICT(model my_dataset.customer_segmentation_1,
     table my_dataset.abcbank)
 ```
 The output looks like below.
+We can see that each observation is assigned to the cluster with the shortest distance to the centroid.
 ![](/img/bqml-customer-seg-190727.png)

 ### K-means under the hood